LLM International Banking and Finance Law

 The LLM in International Banking and Finance Law consists of nine modules in total, including a dissertation of up to 15,000 words.

-*Or you can choose two from this list, plus one optional module from any of the other LLM courses.
+You will study five modules from this list, or four of them, plus one optional module from any of our other LLM courses.

 - carrying out empirical work that has not been done before